Free shipping to the US on orders over $150

 Combine the chicken and seasonings in a bowl and mix well.
 Use your hands to make sure the seasoning has thoroughly coated the chicken.
 Cover with plastic wrap and place into the refrigerator for at least 30 minutes to allow the chicken to marinate.

-3) Adding the Flour and Starch
+3) Adding the Rice Flour and Potato Starch

-Once the chicken has marinated, add the flour and potato starch into the bowl and use chopsticks or a spatula to thoroughly coat the chicken.
+Once the chicken has marinated, add the rice flour and potato starch into the bowl and use chopsticks or a spatula to thoroughly coat the chicken.

 4) Deep Frying the Chicken